Richardrflsn/Personal-Website/README.md

 # My Personal Website

 ## About
 Welcome to the repository for my personal website!
 This site is a hub where you can learn more about me, my professional background, projects, and interests.
-Built with basic HTML & CSS as frontend and javascript as backend, it features a clean and modern design aimed at providing visitors with an engaging and informative experience.
+Built with basic HTML & CSS as frontend and JavaScript as backend + Bootstrap 5, it features a clean and modern design aimed at providing visitors with an engaging and informative experience.

 ## Features
 1. Home